Privacy Policy

 6. Consent Requirements

-Before any identity verification request is processed, the individual whose identity is being verified must have provided their prior express consent to:
+Before any identity verification request is processed, the individual whose identity is being verified must have provided their prior express consent for:

 - The collection and use of their personal information for identity verification

-- The disclosure of their information to VeroID and the Document Verification Service
+- The disclosure of their information to VeroID and official record holders

 - The processing of their information to provide verification results